Transport in Uzbekistan: Highway classification

 The total length of these roads is 3,833 km.

 The next level of roadways in Uzbekistan are "roads of state significance" (davlat ahamiyatiga molik avtomobil yoʻllari), their codes consisting of 3 digints, and being designated with a prefix "D" (for davlat, meaning "state").
-These roads are designated from D001 to D240, with branches and variants being labelled using miniscule latin letters, e.g. "D025e" (862nd km of M39 — Chinoz).
+These roads are designated from D001 to D240, with branches and variants being labelled using minuscule latin letters, e.g. "D025e" (862nd km of M39 — Chinoz).
 The total length of these roads is 14,316 km.

 The next level of roadways are "roads of local significance", numbered at a region (viloyat) level.
-For these types of roads, their codes consist of 3 digits, and they're designated with a prefix "##V" (a two digit number desingating the region, same codes as those for Uzbek license plates, followed by "V" for viloyat).
+For these types of roads, their codes consist of 3 digits, and they're designated with a prefix "##V" (a two digit number designating the region, same codes as those for Uzbek license plates, followed by "V" for viloyat).
 For example "70V001" is located in Qashqadaryo Region, and designates Qashqadaryo Ring Road. (license plates of Qashqadaryo Region have codes 70 to 74).
-Branches and variants are also labelled using miniscule latin letters, e.g. "70V078a" (3rd km of D148 — Shahrisabz).
+Branches and variants are also labelled using minuscule latin letters, e.g. "70V078a" (3rd km of D148 — Shahrisabz).
 The total length of these roads is 24,222 km.